edgio-docs/edgio-docs/src/guides/v7/performance/compression.md

 1. Does the request contain an `Accept-Encoding` header?

+    -   **Yes:** Does it contain a supported compression method?
-    -   **Yes (Supported Compression Method):** Proceed to step 2.
+        -   **Yes:** Proceed to step 2.
-    -   **Yes (Unsupported Compression Method):** Our edge servers will treat the request as a cache miss and retrieve it from your origin configuration or the Serverless layer.
+        -   **No:** Our edge servers will check whether an asset compressed using that method has been cached.
+If this check results in a cache hit, then our edge servers will serve it immediately.
+Otherwise, it is a cache miss and our edge servers will retrieve it from your origin configuration or the Serverless layer.
+Skip to step 3.
-    -   **No (Missing):** This type of request will be served in an uncompressed format as described by either the **Cache Miss** or the **Uncompressed Cache Hit (Ineligible)** bullet item in step 2.
+    -   **No:** Requests that are missing the `Accept-Encoding` header are served in an uncompressed format.
+This response is derived from either an origin server, the Serverless layer, or cache.

 2. An edge server on the POP closest to the client will check to see if the requested content has been cached and if it still has a valid TTL.

-    -   **Cache Miss:** If a cached version of the requested content is not found, then the request will be forwarded to an origin server.
+    -   **Cache Miss:** If a cached version of the requested content is not found, then the request will be forwarded to an origin server or the Serverless layer.
 Proceed to step 3.
     -   **Cache Hit & Matching Compression Method:** An edge server will immediately deliver the compressed content to the client.
-    -   **Cache Hit & Different Compression Method:** If the client requests a supported compression method that is different from the one used by the initial request and the request is eligible for edge server compression, then an edge server will transcode the asset to the requested compression method and deliver it.
+    -   **Cache Hit & Different Compression Method:** If the client requests a supported compression method that is different from the cached content's compression method and the request is eligible for edge server compression, then an edge server will transcode the asset to the requested compression method and deliver it.
     -   **Uncompressed Cache Hit:** If the initial request caused the asset to be cached in an uncompressed format, then a check will be performed to see whether the request is eligible for edge server compression.
         -   **Eligible:** An edge server will serve the uncompressed content to the client.
 After which, if the request is eligible for caching, an edge server may compress the requested content and then cache the compressed version.
 Your caching policy dictates whether the compressed asset is eligible to be cached.
         -   **Ineligible:** An edge server will immediately deliver the uncompressed content to the client.

-3. The request will be forwarded to an origin server.
-The response from the origin server will be one of the following:

-    -   If the request is eligible for compression by both origin server compression and edge server compression, then the origin server will provide a compressed response to {{ PRODUCT }}. {{ PRODUCT }} will then provide this compressed response to the client.
-Your caching policy dictates whether the compressed asset is eligible to be cached.
+3. The request will be forwarded to either an origin server or the Serverless layer.
+Either entity will provide a compressed or uncompressed response according to whether it can apply compression. {{ PRODUCT }} will serve the response to the client.
+Your caching policy dictates whether the response will be cached.
-    -   If the request is ineligible for compression by origin server compression, but eligible by edge server compression, then the origin server will provide an uncompressed response to {{ PRODUCT }}. {{ PRODUCT }} will then provide this uncompressed response to the client and then check whether the request is eligible for edge server compression.
-	    -   **Eligible:** The requested content will be compressed and then delivered to the client.
-Your caching policy dictates whether the compressed asset is eligible to be cached.
-	    -   **Ineligible:** An edge server will immediately deliver the uncompressed content to the client.
-Your caching policy dictates whether the uncompressed asset is eligible to be cached.
-    -   If the request is eligible for compression by origin server compression, but ineligible by edge server compression, then the origin server will serve compressed content to {{ PRODUCT }}. {{ PRODUCT }} will serve the compressed asset to the client.
-However, it will not cache it.
-    -   If the request is ineligible for compression by both origin server compression and edge server compresssion, then the origin server will serve an uncompressed asset to {{ PRODUCT }}. {{ PRODUCT }}  will serve the uncompressed asset to the client.
-However, it will not cache it.

 ## Applying Brotli Compression through Serverless {/*applying-brotli-compression-in-serverless*/}

-{{ PRODUCT_NAME }} serverless supports Brotli encoding starting with version `4.14.0` but, as described above, only for the [content types](#compressible-types) recognized as compressible by the platform and if the browsers *only* accepts Brotli.

-If you wish to implement a custom criteria to apply the Brotli compression yourself, you can do this by leveraging the built-in `brotliCompressSync`.
+The Serverless layer supports Brotli encoding if the web browser accepts Brotli and the response is considered [eligible for compression](#compressible-types).
+Apply Brotli compression to these requests through `brotliCompressSync`.

 ```js
 import { brotliCompressSync } from 'zlib'